-The schedule for August/September/October 2017 is available here: https://se.timeedit.net/web/lu/db1/lth1/.
+The complete schedule for August/September/October 2021 is available here: https://cloud.timeedit.net/lu/web/lth1/ri1Q5006.html.
 Use the course schedule or lässchema links and enter EDAN20 to view the course schedule.

-You can register to a laboratory group here: https://sam.cs.lth.se/LabsSelectSession?occasionId=499
+You have to register to a laboratory group.
+Please do it here: https://sam.cs.lth.se/LabsSelectSession?occasionId=712

 The course introduces theories and techniques of natural language processing and language technology.
 It attempts to cover the whole field from speech recognition and synthesis to semantics and dialogue.

 It focuses on industrial or laboratory applications, such as document retrieval on the Internet, information extraction, conversational agents, and verbal interaction in virtual worlds.
 Fundamental algorithms will be described using Python.

 - An overview of language processing: presentation of language processing, applications, disciplines of linguistic, examples

 - Corpus and word processing: regular expressions, automata, an introduction to Python, concordances, tokenization, counting words, collocations

 - Morphology and part-of-speech tagging: morphology, transducers, part-of-speech tagging,

 - Prolog to write phrase-structure grammars: constituents, trees, using Prolog to do natural language analysis, DCG rules, variables, getting the syntactic structure, compositional analysis to get the semantic structure.

 - Syntactic formalisms: constituency and dependency, chart parsing, statistical parsing, functions, dependency parsing.